dmidlo/histdata.com-tools/README.md

 zero-variance markers, and the `log_return`, `differencing`, and `session_conditioning` recommendations remain explicit evaluation guards.
 Recommended transforms are reported but are not silently applied, and nonstationarity never becomes a hard quality failure.
-ETS, ARIMA/SARIMA, state-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.
+Fitted exponential-smoothing models use the separate contract below.
+ARIMA/SARIMA, state-space, GARCH, automatic model selection, forecasting leaderboards, and synthetic generation remain deliberately deferred.